mtdmn/zapier_runkeeper/README.md

-# script for zapier app for runkeeper.
+# zapier app script for runkeeper activity synchronization.

 Put this script into the scripting part of zapier app development.